 - The account type (savings or checking).

 - The name of the person on the account (customer name).

 - The name of the bank.

 - The customer’s account number.

-- The signed name of the customer (can be handwritten or signed via eSign);
+- The signature of the customer (by hand or digitally via eSign);

-- The date (mm/dd/yyyy) the customer signed the authorization; and
+- The date (mm/dd/yyyy) the customer signed the authorization form.

 - The customer’s full printed name.

-Once all other fields have been complete, the customer will need to input their payment method (credit card or bank info), followed by their signed name.
-Their signature can be collected by uploading the authorization form to eSign, or by printing the document and writing it by hand.
+Once all other fields have been completed, the customer will need to input their payment method (credit card or bank info) followed by their signature.
+Their signature can be collected by uploading the authorization form to eSign or by printing the document and writing it by hand.

 With the completed authorization in hand, the merchant can begin charging the customer’s credit card or withdrawing from their bank account.
-It is very important the merchant stick to the amount ($) as written on the form.
+It is very important that the merchant charges the same amount ($) as was entered onto the form.
 If a charge is made in a greater or lesser amount than is specified on the document, the merchant will not be protected from the customer initiating a chargeback.